bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

         it ("works for " ++ show x) $
           fibonacci x `shouldBe` solution x
 ```
-While better, it doesn't use Hspecs interoperability with QuickCheck:
+While better, it doesn't use Hspec's interoperability with QuickCheck:

 ```haskell
 main = hspec $ describe "fibonacci" $ do